- 'Forum' Onions | Instructions for Growing from Sets | Tech Sheet (PDF)

 Full-size Red

-• 'Red Spring' can be planted as a replacement for 'Desert Sunrise'; although it matures a few days later and is slightly more prone to bolting, its robust plants survive winter well, to form uniform, round, more deeply red-pigmented bulbs.
+- 'Red Spring' has robust plants that survive winter well to form uniform, round, deeply red-pigmented bulbs.
+Growers familiar with 'Desert Sunrise' (dropped by our supplier) will find 'Red Spring' a suitable replacement that matures a few days later, is slightly more prone to bolting, and has more deeply red-pigmented bulbs.
 (As a long-day variety, 'Red Spring' also performs well as an early spring-sown red onion at higher latitudes, whereas 'Desert Sunrise' does not.)

 Bunching Onions/Scallions